 Year 12 Summer Term

-Sixth Formers at SWCHS take part in a work shadowing programme, with a five day placement following exams in the summer term.
+Sixth Formers at SWCHS take part in a work experience programme, with a five day placement following exams in the summer term.
 Government guidance makes it clear that all schools should offer such an opportunity:

 “A meaningful work placement can provide valuable experience of the work environment and help students decide on future careers or study options and demonstrate their potential to future employers or universities.
-16-19 year olds will benefit more from work experience than students at key stage 4, because at 16 they are better placed to begin preparation for progression into employment or higher education.”

 ‘Post-16 work experience as a part of 16-19 study programmes’, DFE, October 2013